developmentseed/osm-seed/README.md

 ## What's next?

-Our immediate next goal is integrate a tile server.
-Eventually, the goal is include as many tools from the OSM ecosystem part of this stack.
+Eventually, the goal is to include more tools from the OSM ecosystem part of this stack, and continue to try and make the process as simple and reproducible as possible.
 Take a look at our [roadmap](https://github.com/developmentseed/osm-seed/blob/master/ROADMAP.md), and help out if this project helps what you're trying to do!
 We are always interested in collaborations and contributions!
 If you are interested in contributing, please see the [Contributor Guidelines](CONTRIBUTING.md).